Interview with author Corey Anne Abreau

 Q5.
 Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘Stop’ book?
+How long did it take you to write ‘The Lighthouse Keeper’ book?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Stop’?
+Tell us about the process of coming up with the book cover and the title ‘The Lighthouse Keeper’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?